bondy-io/bondy_docs/docs/reference/wamp_api/bridge_relay.md

         "type": "object",
         "required": true,
 		"mutable": false,
 		"description": "Enables or disables the reconnect feature.
-Once a connection is established but fails due to an unknown error or by the connecting being aborted by the remote with an error that is recoverable, we might want to ask Bondy to retry the connection e.g. when connecting with realm A the remote aborts the connection with reason `no_such_realm', in this case maybe the realm has not yet been provisioned, so we want the connection to retry indefinitely.", "properties": {
+Once a connection is established but fails due to an unknown error or by the connecting being aborted by the remote with an error that is recoverable, we might want to ask Bondy to retry the connection e.g. when connecting with realm A the remote aborts the connection with reason `no_such_realm`, in this case maybe the realm has not yet been provisioned, so we want the connection to retry indefinitely.", "properties": {
             "enabled": {
                 "type": "boolean",
                 "required": true,
                 "mutable": false,
-                "description": "If the reconnection is enabled.",
-                "default": "`true`"
+                "description": "Set to the `true` to enable the reconnect feature, `false` to disabled it.", "default": "`true`"
             },
             "backoff_max": {